 As they maneuver half-blind around the nebula, suddenly the static on the Enterprise screen clears enough to reveal that the ships are about to collide.
 They veer apart and narrowly miss colliding, and at such point-blank range even manual firing is sufficient for each vessel to inflict key hits on the other.
 The Reliant manages to destroy the port torpedo launcher of the Enterprise, which then returns fire and damages the Reliant's bridge, causing an explosion that kills several of the ship's bridge crew including Joachim, whom Khan vows to avenge.

 Kirk is nevertheless able to ambush the Reliant because of his superior starship combat experience.
-When Spock suggests that Khan is inexperienced, Kirk orders the Enterprise to drop below Reliant.
+When Spock suggests that Khan is inexperienced and is using a strategy based on two-dimensional thinking, Kirk orders the Enterprise to drop below Reliant.
 Reliant glides past above Enterprise.
 A shaken, but physically recovered Chekov enters the bridge and offers his assistance.
 Kirk asks him to go to the weapons station.
-Khan, thinking on a 2-dimensional scale, isn't prepared for Enterprise to descend before he passes overhead and then ascend directly behind him.
+Khan isn't prepared for Enterprise to descend before he passes overhead and then ascend directly behind him.
 Reliant is hit with several phaser blasts, and a torpedo breaks off its port nacelle.
 Reliant is crippled and drifts away, trailing plasma.
 Most of Khan's crew is killed in the process, and Khan himself is left crippled and barely alive.

 Spock attempts with difficulty to explain to Kirk his reasoning: "Do not grieve, Admiral.
 It is logical.
 The needs of the many outweigh ..." to which Kirk finishes, "the needs of the few," and Spock nods.
 "Or the one ..."
 Spock states that he himself never took the Kobayashi Maru simulation "until now," and asked Kirk, "What do you think of my solution?"